c3qu/minio_uploader/README.md

 - MinIO/S3 endpoint accessible from your machine

 ## Configuration
-Create a `Settings.toml` next to the executable with:
+Create a `Settings.toml` file with your MinIO credentials.
+The program will look for the configuration file in the following order (first found is used):

+1. **%APPDATA%\MinioUploader\Settings.toml** (recommended - user-specific, survives updates)
+2. Executable directory\Settings.toml (legacy location)

+Example `Settings.toml`:

 ```toml
 endpoint = "http://127.0.0.1:9000"  # or https://play.min.io